axu2/kcc/README.md

 1) compatibility with image formats better suited for manga like 4-bit PNG and WEBP.
 This enables better quality at **half the file size** compared to JPG which must be 8-bit.
    This is visually lossless since eink screens are 4-bit.
-3) no dependency on kindlegen, which can mean **twice as fast conversions** since you can convert to CBZ directly.
+2) no dependency on kindlegen, which can mean **twice as fast conversions** since you can convert to CBZ directly.
+3) You can dither by partially checking the JPG/PNG box and can crop in KCC instead of KOreader.
+This may increase page turn speed and battery.

 ### A word of warning
 **KCC** _is not_ [Amazon's Kindle Comic Creator](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1001103761) nor is in any way endorsed by Amazon.